memsql/starter_kits/adtech/README.md

 # Solution Brief

 This reference solution is an accelerator for the adtech industry.
-It provides table structures, common queries, Looker dashboards, and benchmarks to help you get started with SingleStore.
+It provides table structures, common queries, Looker dashboards, and benchmarks to help you get started with SingleStore DB.

 This solution provides the following suggested tables: